Telefonorosso/l3-netkeys/README.md

 - the Amiga keyboard is damaged or unreliable
 - the Amiga mouse is insufferable
 - you can't live without a mouse wheel
+- you have accidentally swallowed the mouse ball

 Left Amiga is mapped to the left Windows key, while Right Amiga is mapped to the Menu/Application key.